 - Top with remaining 6 puff pastry rectangles and press together using the edge of a fork or pinching with your fingers.

 - Transfer to a rimmed baking sheet lined with parchment paper to prevent sticking.
 I highly recommend using parchment and not cooking spray.

-- Whip egg in a small bowl and lightly brush onto tops.
-With a sharp knife, cut 3 slits in each hand pie.
+- Whisk egg in a small bowl with 1 tablespoon water and lightly brush onto tops.
+With a sharp knife, cut 3 slits in each hand pie so steam can release.

 - Bake for approximately 20 minutes, although times can vary depending on the brand of puff pastry you purchase so keep a watchful eye.

 - Drizzle glaze over cherry hand pies.
 Eat immediately or serve room temperature with a scoop of ice cream.